In some embedded devices or with old version of Linux, the problem is netstat

 4

-I’ve found a solution on my own by deep reading man lsof.
-(Yes, RT*M still helps.)
-Thanks @Gilles for aiming.
+I’ve found a solution on my own by deep reading man lsof

-Here is the solution: lsof -aPi -p 555 (555 is the PID).
+Here is the solution: lsof -aPi -p 555

 Explanation:

-1. -p to specify the PID number;
+to specify the PID number;-i

-2. -i to display only network devices;
+to display only network devices;-a

-4. -P to display port numbers (instead port names by default).
+to display port numbers (instead port names by default).

-Additionally, one can use lsof -aPi4 -p 555 or lsof -aPi6 -p 55 for IPv4 or IP6 only addresses accordingly.
+Additionally, one can use lsof -aPi4 -p 555

-If output will be parsed by another program -Fn option may be helpful.
-With this option lsof will produce «output for other program» instead of nice formatted output. lsof -aPi4 -Fn -p 555 will output something like this:
+will produce «output for other program» instead of nice formatted output. lsof -aPi4 -Fn -p 555

 p554